First Aid Program

 Choosing your first aid training provider

-You must select a WSIB approved provider for workplace first aid training.
-Some providers may claim to be “approved in all Canadian provinces and territories,” but that doesn’t mean they’re necessarily approved by us.
+You must select a WSIB-approved provider for workplace first aid training.
+Some providers may claim to be approved in all Canadian provinces and territories, however you must verify they are approved by us.

 Are you updating Regulation 1101?